richblake/richblake.github.io/_posts/2020-06-24-how-I-deal-with-worry.markdown

 permalink: who-wants-you-to-do-well-exercise
 published: true
 ---
-I worry a lot (and its part of who I am).
+I worry a lot.
+Here's a technique that I use and have shared with others, with love to help with that.

-Sometimes it can be about an interview, or a workshop with lots of people, or just about a piece of work that I am doing.
+Sometimes that worry can be about an interview, or a workshop with lots of people, or just about a piece of work that I am doing.

 Whatever it is, usually the worry is rooted in trying to predict the future - will this go well?
 What if its a disaster?
 What if there's conflict?
 Will this even be useful for people?
 Am I even doing the right thing?